apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Specifies the name of the target ClusterVersion for the upgrade.</p>
+<p>Deprecated: since v0.9 because ClusterVersion is deprecated.
-<p>This field is deprecated since v0.9 because ClusterVersion is deprecated.</p>
+Specifies the name of the target ClusterVersion for the upgrade.</p>
 </td>
 </tr>
 <tr>